-Contains the detailed financial information for the Plan, including our 10-year Financial Plan.
-It includes information on our Financial Strategy, financial position, risks and sustainability.
-It also contains asset management information including Council's Asset Management Framework, a detailed asset plan, and detailed financial information about our services provided in each Strategic Direction.
+Volume Two contains the detailed financial information for the Plan, including our 10-year Financial Plan.
+It includes information on our financial strategy, financial position, risks and sustainability.
+It also contains asset management information including Council's Asset Management Framework, a detailed asset plan, and detailed financial information about our services provided in each strategic direction.